antonmry/galiglobal/src/jbake/content/blog/2020/20200813-Gentle-and-practical-introduction-to-Apache-Avro-Part-1.md

 }
 ```

-This is going to create a Test class you can use in your project.
+This Avro file is going to create a Test class you can use in your project.

 **Note for IntelliJ Idea users**: you need to generate the classes from the
 Avro file.
 Right-click on your project and choose `Maven` > `Generate sources